 5. Credit Cards

 Credit cards can be an excellent short-term solution for a quick cash injection.
-They are dangerous if used unwisely.
+They do carry risks if used unwisely.
 Using a credit card without understanding the fees can cause long-term financial hardship.

 Credit card interest is most often on the higher interest side of personal lending.
 However, with no lending fees, short-term borrowing can be beneficial.

-If you need a credit card, we have put together a list of the best first credit cards.
+If you need a credit card, we have put together a list of some of the best credit card options.

 If you can pay off your credit card balance by the end of each month, you are borrowing money at 0% interest.

-The trap is when you miss a month, and the interest is now added on to your loan balance with exorbitant fees north of 20% interest annually.
+The downside occurs when you miss paying off a balance in full for a month, and the interest is now added on to your loan balance with exorbitant fees which can easily top 20% interest annually.

 Improve Your Chances of Getting a Personal Loan Approved